cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

 In this example the message parameter is ignored although you could use a mime parsing component to read in the full message if required.

 ## PHP <a name="php"></a>
 In PHP POST variables are available containing the fields posted by CloudMailin.
+Create the file `incoming_mail.php` and add the following

     <?php
       $from = $_POST['from'];